jason-ortiz/Unity-Misc/JO VR Maze/README.md

 # VR Hedge Maze
 An 8-bit like hedge maze with turns, dead ends, an obstacle, a chainsaw, and a fun prize made for the Oculus Quest 2.
 See if you can make it to the end!
+Link to video playthrough: https://1drv.ms/v/s!AqCKHmZudGwHiLlUnhRgUllz2BW3vA?e=dmjQJC

 ## Background
 This project was developed for a VR assignment for NYU's professional XR dev certificate.
 Not all required files for opening this as a Unity project have been uploaded since third party assets were used.